 Business As Usual?

 Fortunately, the way we work means that the current situation has had minimal impact on our business.
-We’re lucky that most of what we do is done digitally or over the phone.
+We’re lucky that most of a Recruitment Consultant’s job can be done digitally or over the phone.
 For the time being, the majority of our team are working from home.
 However, that does not mean we are any less productive!

 We are continuing to receive new instructions to hire from our clients.
 Candidates also seem to be taking advantage of any downtime by applying for jobs.
 Thanks to the technology available, many of our roles offer some degree of flexible working or home working.
 So while we can’t say, it’s quite business as usual, we are doing what we can to facilitate business continuity.